Tenth Court of Appeals

 From 2003 until 2008 he returned to and practiced law in Central Texas.
 In 2008 he was elected to a six (6) year term as a Justice on the Tenth Court of Appeals and was re-elected to another term in 2014.

 He is a Fellow, Texas Bar Foundation, and Member, College of the State Bar of Texas.
-He has been an Adjunct Professor at the Baylor Law School for seventeen (17) years.
+He retired as an Adjunct Professor at the Baylor Law School after nineteen (19) years.

-He is married to the former Donna Barnes and they have three sons, three daughters-in-law, and four grandchildren.
+He is married to the former Donna Barnes and they have three sons, three daughters-in-law, and six grandchildren.

 He is a member and former teacher at Columbus Avenue Baptist Church, Waco.

-He is also a Rotarian and former Little League coach.
+He is also a retired Rotarian and former Little League coach.

 He served as a school board member for four (4) years.